demianortizgutierrez/extract-assets-from-documents/README.md

 # extract-assets-from-documents
-POC - Extract assets &amp; attachments from O365 &amp; PDF files to a folder
+POC - Extract assets &amp; attachments from O365 &amp; PDF files to a folder using Apache POI